MatAtBread/nodent/README.md

 NB: As of v1.2.x, the previous nodent option `{use:["name"]}` option is deprecated (although still implemented), as it was dependent on module loading order in the case where you require a module that itself requires nodent with different options.
 To access a cover or helper, use the `nodent.require("name")` function.

+As of version v1.2.7, the nodent initialisation option `{augmentObject:true}` adds the following functions to Object.prototype.
+Although polluting a global prototype is considered by some poor design, it is useful in some cases.
+Specifically, being able to determine if an object is Thenable (i.e. has a member called `then` which is a function), or `asyncify`ing  an arbitary object so it can be awaited on very handy.
+For example:

+/* Create a redis client from a library that can be used with await */ var redis = require('redis').asyncify() ;

 "http" and "https"
 ------------------
 The nodent version of http.get returns a Thenable: